 Note that the link (connector) may not always be a straight line.
-Further, links are not allowed to intersect / meet each other at any points except the nodes.

 Q. Draw Network Diagrams for all the solutions you got for Task 1A.
 What can you say about the Network Diagrams of different solutions to the same problem?
 Are all the Network Diagrams of Task 1A the same?